manojskills/messaging-apis/packages/messaging-api-telegram/README.md

 });
 ```

-## Test
+## Testing

-### Point requests to your dummy server
+### Point Requests to Your Dummy Server

-To avoid sending requests to real Telegram server, specify `origin` option when constructing your client:
+To avoid sending requests to real Telegram server, specify the `origin` option when constructing your client:

 ```js
 const { TelegramClient } = require('messaging-api-telegram');